 Styling of the 530 and its companions emulates the company's controversial 7 Series but is subtler.
 Short overhangs and what BMW calls "lean-forward dynamics" highlight the design.

 A prominent twin-kidney grille carries on the BMW tradition, and the 530 incorporates BMW's traditional reverse kink at the rear door windows.
 The contemporary rear end features a high trunk lid.

 Up to five people fit inside the 530.
 Dark Poplar or Maple Anthracite wood trim is installed, and leatherette upholstery is standard.
 Leather is optional.
 Both front occupants get 10-way power seat adjustment with driver memory.
 Heated front seats are optional.

 The tachometer incorporates a warning segment that activates at a lower rpm when the engine is cold.
 Rain-sensing wipers and a 10-speaker CD stereo are standard.
 A simplified version of the iDrive control system that debuted in the 7 Series uses a 6.5-inch display screen.

 Under the Hood

-The 530's new high-output 3.0-liter inline-six-cylinder develops 255 hp and 220 pounds-feet of torque.
+The 530's high-output 3.0-liter inline-six-cylinder develops 255 hp and 220 pounds-feet of torque.
 Three six-speed transmissions are offered: manual, Steptronic automatic and sequential manual (in rear-drive 530s only).
 With the sequential manual transmission, gears can be selected using a console-mounted lever or steering-wheel paddles.

 Finesse is the operative word for BMW's 5 Series, which blends refined ability with enthusiasm for the road.
 Despite the suspension's sporty tautness, you get a smooth, totally controlled ride even on rougher pavement.